Joasaph Bolotov: Life

 The journey to Alaska took them ten months, nearly a year, before arriving in Kodiak, Alaska, on September 24, 1794.
 There, they found conditions not as represented to them by Grigorii Ivanovich Shelikhov, the promoter of the Alaskan enterprise.
 The village on Kodiak was more primitive than described and the church that was promised was not there.
 The monastics found many abuses between the Russians and the natives in the village about which Fr.
 Joasaph was compelled to report to the state and church authorities in Russia.
 Thus, an antagonistic environment grew between Alexander Baranov, the village leader, and Fr.
 Joasaph and his missionaries.

 Notwithstanding the adverse conditions, Fr.
 Joasaph and his party of monks were very successful in evangelizing the natives and expanded their preaching and efforts to the mainland.
 Yet, reaching out to the natives involved dangers, as evidenced by the martyrdom of Fr.
 Juvenaly in 1796.

 In reviewing the situation of the mission, in 1796, the Holy Synod created an auxiliary see in Alaska and elected Fr.
 Joasaph as Bishop of Kodiak.
 It was 1798 before news and instructions for his elevation reached him.
 For his elevation to bishop, Fr.
 Joasaph needed to return to Irkutsk, where he was consecrated on April 10, 1799.
 Bp.
 Joasaph's consecration was unusual in that, due to the isolation of Irkutsk from the Holy Synod, the Holy Synod provided instructions for Benjamin, Bishop of Irkutsk, to perform the consecration of Fr.
 Joasaph alone.
 Thus was recorded the only known situation in the history of the Church of Russia where an episcopal consecration was conducted by a single bishop.

+Death

 Bp.
 Joasaph was not to reach his new see as the perils of travel in the northern seas would result in his death.
 Bp.
 Joasaph and his companions, Hieromonk Makary and Hierodeacon Stephan, perished as their ship Phoenix met with a serious storm and sank near the Alaskan coast during May 21 to 24, 1799.
 The ship was also carrying an important cargo of both people and supplies for the Kodiak colony.
 Thus, its loss seriously set back both the Orthodox mission in Alaska and the colony.
 The Holy Synod took no action to replace Bp.
 Joasaph and in 1811 officially closed the Kodiak episcopal see.
 It would be some thirty years before another hierarch would be named to Alaska.